Clearing 2019 advice for parents

 Adjustment is the service UCAS runs for students who’ve achieved better results than expected – if your child has exceeded their conditions of offer, they might be thinking about looking for an alternative course.

 Read our guide to Adjustment to find out more.

 Is my child eligible for Adjustment?
 If so, how can they apply?

 They’re eligible if they’ve met and exceeded the conditions of their offer.
 Adjustment is an optional process run through UCAS, and it won’t jeopardise your child’s first choice offer.
 Your child’s original offer is secure whilst giving them the opportunity to seek an alternative place on a different course or university.

 For more information on how to apply, they should visit our Adjustment section.
 We’ve included advice on course availability, time-frames and applying for accommodation.

 As with Clearing, the decision does not need to be immediate – they should try using the short period of grace to visit any other universities they’re interested in.
-We'd also advise taking a look at Facebook groups, current student reviews and forums such as The Student Room, to gather some honest and objective feedback.

 - They won’t lose their original offer until they confirm their decision to study elsewhere.

 - Gather as much information as possible, but don’t make any verbal commitments.

 - There’s no rush.
 The Adjustment period lasts from A Level results day on Thursday 15 August, to Friday 30 August 2019.
 That means there’s time to visit other universities and consider their options.
 Once your child registers for Adjustment in UCAS Track, they have five 24-hour periods (including weekends) within this time to use it.